mstrens/oXs_on_RP2040/README.md

 A better alternative is the RP2040-Zero (same processor but smaller board)

 This board can be connected to:
-* a pressure sensor (GY63 or GY86 board based on MS5611) to get altitude and vertical speed
+* a pressure sensor to get altitude and vertical speed.
+It can be
+   * a GY63 or a GY86 board based on MS5611
+   * a SPL06-001 sensor
 * a GPS from UBlox (like the beitian bn220) or one that support CASIC messages

        note : a Ublox GPS has to use the default standard config.
 It will be automatically reconfigure by this firmware